spiritedwolf/fareedfauzi.github.io/_posts/2020-04-11-Inject-malicious-code.md

 ![//pic11](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/shellter/pic14.PNG)

-After press 'enter', our payload now should be verified.
-Now, deliver the malicious app into victim machine.
+After pressing 'enter' and wait about a few seconds, our payload now should be verified.
+We then can deliver the malicious app into victim's machine.

 ![//pic11](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/shellter/pic15.PNG)